EthanJamesLew/SEE-Reach-py/README.md

 ## Current Limitations

 While SEE-Reach is a functional prototype, it's under ongoing development.
 The current version does not support loops and some other advanced features of Rust.
 Future versions may include a more comprehensive support for the language and additional symbolic execution strategies.

+This implementation is confusing and fragile---it will be reimplemented in a different language (e.g., Rust or OCaml) and with a better architecture.

 TODO: fill this out a bit more